- 1 But What is Meant By Preheating? Why is it so important?

 Do You Need To Preheat A Microwave Convection Oven Or Fan oven?

 YES!
-Microwave convection oven, also known as Fan oven, also needs to preheated before baking.
+Microwave convection oven, also known as Fan oven, also needs to be preheated before baking.

 How to Preheat Microwave Convection Oven